GEOG 871

 • Business case and main benefits*: Begin with a strong statement about why the City is launching this project (e.g., incomplete and poor quality data causing problems with operations and regulatory compliance).
 A concise identification of benefits that the City and general public will get from the project results.
 The RFP document hints at some of these.
 There is no need to provide a lot of detail, but this is an opportunity to “make the case” for the allocation of resources (time and money) for this project.
 A bullet point list is a good way to identify specific benefits.

 • Project budget: This is just a statement of the projected cost for contracted services.
 Don’t worry about coming up with a detailed budget—we will do that in Lesson 6.
-Just assume that a budget has already been approved and that the number is between $170,000 and $220,000.
+Just assume that a budget has already been approved and a project budget cap of $250,000 has been allocated.
 Put in a single dollar amount.
 Make sure to state that this number is just for contracted services (for contractor to be selected through the RFP process), not costs for City project team staff or expenses.

 • Formal sign-off: Identification of key senior management from the City departments that are formally involved and are committing resources for the project.
 In addition to the main sponsor and Departmental participants, it is not a bad idea to include City leadership (e.g., City Manager).
 The Charter should have actual signature blocks for senior management people (identifying their affiliations and titles).